||Seth Major, smajor, 4919, G052

 - Here is the Phet simulator on resonance.

-- In class on Monday, February 5 we went through the `late time' or `steady state' solution of driven, damped, harmonic motion.
-Here are the notes (pdf).
+- In class on Friday, February 8 we went through the `late time' or `steady state' solution of driven, damped, harmonic motion.
+Here are the notes (pdf) for the `brute force' approach of plugging the trial solution and working through the algebra.

 - For a review of rotational dynamics see Chapter 10 of HRW.

 - Galileo may have timed the swinging of the chandeliers in the Pisa cathedral.
-A picture of the ones installed in 1587, at History of Science at UO.
+This one appears to be one of the "modern" ones installed in 1587.